ergoplatform/oracle-core/connectors/connector-lib/README.md

 This will then initiate and run the main loop of the Connector, and everything will run automatically for you.

-Custom Connectors provide more freedom for how you display data externally from your Connector.

 Advanced Usage
 =================
-Past custom Connectors, you can also directly interact with the locally running Oracle Core if you have an advanced use case.
+You also have the ability to directly interact with the locally running Oracle Core if you have an advanced use case.

 In short, simply create a `OracleCore` struct and use the methods on it in order to acquire the state of the Oracle/Pool, block height, and to submit datapoints.
 ```rust